 - Bank account and routing number for direct deposit

 Once your lender accepts your documents, they will send you a loan contract to sign.
 Your loan contract will contain details about your loan like your interest rates, payback terms, approved loan amount, as well as other charges like origination fees.
 An origination fee is a charge some lenders require at the time of a contract signing.

 Read your contract and make sure you understand everything.
 If you feel comfortable with your loan details, sign the agreement!
 At that point, you should expect your personal loan funds in your bank account within 24 hours or less.

 Types of Debt Consolidation Loans

-If you are looking for a debt consolidation loan, personal loan lenders are the perfect place to start.
+If you are looking for a debt consolidation loan, consider using a personal loan to pay off high-cost personal debt.
+Personal loan lenders typically offer decent interest rates and flexible requirements.
 Personal loans come in many different forms, such as: